fjudith/nozzle/openfaas/README.md

 The OpenFaaS Command Line Client `faas-cli` needs to be installed.
 Instructions to install it on your PC are documented [here](https://docs.openfaas.com/cli/install/)

+Run the following command to:

+* Deploy the `demo` environment includic 3 webserver replicas in the form of `StatefulSet`and `Deployment`
+* Deploy the appropriate RBAC for functions in the `openfaas-fn` namespace
-Run the following command to build the functions container images, push them to docker hub registry and publish the functions in the Kubernetes cluster via the Openfass Gateway.
+* Build the functions container images, push them to docker hub registry and publish the functions in the Kubernetes cluster via the Openfass Gateway.

 ```bash
 # Deploy appropriate RBAC and demo environment